netxillon/Hadoop/README.md

 Hadoop Cluster Configurations

-This is intended to help Hadoop Users, specifically users with System Administration background to setup Hadoop quickly and efficently.
+This is intended to help Hadoop Users, specifically users with System Administration background to setup Hadoop quickly and efficiently.

 The config files are from running cluster.